0bkevin/mustafinho/AMA.md

 - Medium, I like the technical articles published here which tend to go more in-depth and technical than random tweets and subreddits.
 - Online Courses & Training, currently I don't have a subscription for a learning platform because I cannot afford it, but in general when Pluralsight gives its free weekend I enjoy taking one or two courses a lot, usually I learn through free courses on youtube.
 And I’ve been taking some of the hands on projects offered by [buildspace](https://buildspace.so/)

-  Youtube channels I recommend
+ ### Youtube channels I recommend
    - Patrick Collins
    - Free Code Camp
    - Encode club
    - ETH Global
    - Moralis
+   - Eat the blocks

 ## What are you currently working on?